mrWallaceMadeira/Mod1Schedule/README.md

 ### Mod 1&nbsp; :date:
 -----

-:round_pushpin:&nbsp; What is listed as homework is to be done _before_ class on the specified day :round_pushpin&nbsp; ET = Entry Ticket.
+:round_pushpin:&nbsp; What is listed as homework is to be done _before_ class on the specified day\
+:round_pushpin:&nbsp; ET = Entry Ticket.
 It's required to _enter_ class.

 ###### Week 1
 - No labs this week, just getting set up